microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 # New-MgIdentityGovernanceAccessReviewHistoryDefinition

 ## SYNOPSIS
-Create a new accessReviewHistoryDefinition object.
+Create new navigation property to historyDefinitions for identityGovernance

 ## SYNTAX